 Siege of Corinth

-During the Siege of Corinth (April 29 to May 30, 1862), Logan commanded the 1st Brigade of the 1st Division of the Army of the Tennessee until May 2, 1862.
+During the Siege of Corinth (April 29 – May 30, 1862), Logan commanded the 1st Brigade of the 1st Division of the Army of the Tennessee until May 2, 1862.
 He also temporarily commanded the division briefly during the operation.

 In the spring of 1863, Union officials promoted Logan to major general, effective November 29, 1862.
 During the Vicksburg Campaign (December 26, 1862–July 4, 1863), Logan commanded the 3rd Division of the 17th Corps of the Army of Tennessee.
 When the Mississippi River stronghold fell on July 4, 1863, Logan’s division was the first to enter the city.
 General Grant then appointed Logan as the military governor of Vicksburg.
 Logan held the position long enough to oversee the initial distribution of food and other relief to the city’s residents.
 He then returned to Illinois on leave to drum up support for the war.

 15th Corps Commander

-Shortly after Logan returned to active duty in September, he benefited from a shakeup in the Union army’s chain-of-command in the West.
-On October 16, 1863, the War Department issued General Orders Number 337, naming Ulysses S. Grant to command the newly created Military Division of the Mississippi, encompassing the Departments of the Ohio, the Cumberland, and the Tennessee—nearly all Union forces between the Appalachian Mountains and the Mississippi River.
-On October 19, Grant issued General Orders No. 2, naming William T. Sherman to succeed him as commander of the Department and Army of the Tennessee.
+Shortly after Logan returned to active duty in September, he benefited from a shakeup in the Union Army’s chain of command in the West.
+On October 16, 1863, the War Department issued General Orders, No. 337, naming Ulysses S. Grant to command the newly created Military Division of the Mississippi, encompassing the Departments of the Ohio, the Cumberland, and the Tennessee—nearly all Union forces between the Appalachian Mountains and the Mississippi River.
+On October 19, Grant issued General Orders, No. 2, naming William T. Sherman to succeed him as commander of the Department and Army of the Tennessee.
 Logan assumed Sherman’s command of the 15th Corps on October 27, 1863.

 Logan commanded the 15th Corps throughout most of the Atlanta Campaign (May 7-September 2, 1864).
 He temporarily assumed command of the Army of the Tennessee for six days (July 22-27, 1864) after his superior officer, Major General John A. McClernand, died during the Battle of Atlanta (July 22, 1863).
 To Logan’s disappointment, Sherman appointed Major General Oliver O. Howard as McClernand’s long-term replacement on July 26.
-Howard replaced Logan as head of the army on the next day.
+Howard replaced Logan as head of the army the next day.

 March to the Sea